mateoconfeugo/sticker/src/clj/repl-server/README.md

 # repl-server

-A Clojure library designed to ... well, that part is up to you.
+-- Experimental --
+A repl services that sends clojure code to delivery servers - thus updating the content and functionality

 ## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Matt Burns

 Distributed under the Eclipse Public License, the same as Clojure.